lukemarsden/flocker-install-scripts/README.md

 However, some features of Flocker aren't easy to integrate into these frameworks.
 So we have been working on an extremely minimal orchestration framework of our own: **just enough orchestration** to demo our cool data features.
 This orchestration framework also exposes a REST API which I'm going to show you today.

-This document shows you how to kick the tyres and use our volumes API and containers API together to create a volume, attach it to a container, and then move that container along with its volume between hosts with minimal downtime using 2-phase push -- all just using `curl`!
+This document shows you how to kick the tyres and use our volumes API and containers API together to create a volume, attach it to a container, and then move that container along with its volume between hosts -- all just using `curl`!

 This doc is derived from https://docs.clusterhq.com/en/0.4.0/indepth/installation.html#installing-on-centos-7